 * Lewis dismisses the penal view of the atonement of Christ (p.182) and in other writings he doubts the inerrancy of Scripture.
 Lewis confessed his sins weekly to Anglican priest, Father Walter Adams, beginning in 1940.
 After Adams’ death in 1952 Lewis continued the practice of auricular confession with the priests of St. Mary Magdalen Church in Oxford.

 C. S. Lewis’s deviation from Biblical orthodoxy on several important issues raises the question of why so many Evangelicals fall over each other to sing the praises of “Mere Christianity”?
 The fact that many Roman Catholics have adopted Lewis as one of their own and are convinced he was on the path to joining their religion says volumes.
 Lewis’s spiritual inspiration, ardent Catholic apologist, G. K. Chesterton, was certainly no friend of Evangelical Protestantism.
 My advice is don’t waste one second of your time with this wide-is-the-way “classic.”
-There are much more doctrinally sound books on the basics of the Christian faith from solid Evangelical authors (e.g., John MacArthur, R. C. Sproul, Alistair Begg, Steve Lawson) that deserve your attention.
-I would neither recommend “Mere Christianity” to an unbeliever or a Christian of many years.
+There are much more doctrinally sound books on the basics of the Christian faith from solid Evangelical authors (e.g., John MacArthur, R. C. Sproul, Steve Lawson) that deserve your attention.
+I would neither recommend “Mere Christianity” to an unbeliever or to a Christian.
 I can only surmise that the undiscerning herd enthusiasm for this book among some Evangelicals is guided by the same spirit that persuaded Billy Graham to invite Catholic bishops and priests to participate in organizing his later crusades.